mdrobek/watney/README.md

 ## Requirements
 To Build Watney (on your dev machine):
 * [Gradle][11] at least version 2.0 (to execute the build script)
+* [Python][12] at least version 2.7.9  (to create closure dependency files with the google closure tools)
-* [Python][12] at least version 2.7.9  (to compile the JS files with google closure tools)
+* [Java][16] at least version 1.7 (to compile JS files with the google closure tools)
-* [Go][13] at least version 1.4.2 (to compile watney into an executable) Make sure python, gradle and go can be executed on your command line.
+* [Go][13] at least version 1.4.2 (to compile watney into an executable) Make sure python, gradle, java and go can be executed on your command line.
 **Note:** Please make sure, that GOPATH is set accordingly, as described [here][14].

 To Run Watney (on your server):